-NPD training and policies encompass many of the subjects currently being discussed or demanded.
-These include implicit bias training; crisis intervention training; de-escalation; response to and recognizing persons in mental health crisis; race and equity considerations – working with minority communities; and a broad range of use of force training.
-More importantly, NPD stresses live, scenario-based training related to these topics so officers learn how to utilize these skills in real life situations.
+NPD training and policies encompass many of the subjects currently being discussed.
+These include implicit bias training, crisis intervention training, de-escalation, response to and recognizing persons in mental health crisis, race and equity considerations – working with minority communities, and a broad range of use of force training.
+More importantly, NPD stresses live, scenario-based training related to these topics so officers learn how to utilize these skills and assess options in real life situations.